baw-de/ENGINEER/README.md

 This repository contains the Python scripts for the hydraulic design of labyrinth weir structures developed by BAW.

+>[!WARNING]
+>The developed source code is the result of a research project.
+BAW does not accept any responsibility for the correctness of the code or the results achieved with it.

 # Usage
 ## General considerations
 This development can be used to design labyrinth weir structures consisting of a labyrinth weir and a parrallel flap gate.
 Furthermore, it is possible to estimate the hydraulic effect of the system over a given discharge spectrum.
 You can find more information about labyrinth weirs in the BAWMitteilungen Nr.
 105[^fn1].
 The hydraulic calculation is based on the formulas published by Crookston & Tullis (2013)[^fn2] and Tullis et al. (2007)[^fn3]<br>